twallema/pySODM/_sources/optimization.md.txt

 ***function* emcee_sampler_to_dictionary(samples_path, identifier, discard=0, thin=1, run_date=str(datetime.date.today()))**

 > A function to discard and thin the samples available in the `emcee` sampler object and subsequently convert them to a dictionary of format: `{parameter_name: [sample_0, ..., sample_n]}`.
 Appends the dictionary of settings.
-Saves the resulting dictionary in a .json format.
+Automatically saves the resulting dictionary in a .json format.

 >    **Parameters:**
 >    * **samples_path** (str) - Path to the .hdf5 `emcee` backend.